ac1ra/NUC7i3BNH-Hackintosh/README.md

 #### Creating USB

-Creating USB and installing using Clover UEFI works on the NUC7i3BNH.
+**I recommend to create on the USB-flash with USB3.0, because the install will very long.** Creating USB and installing using Clover UEFI works on the NUC7i3BNH.
 Make USB flash with GPT parition for Clover UEFI.

 Terminal: